LuizHen527/blog-preview-card/README.md

 # Frontend Mentor - Blog preview card solution

 This is a project made to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
-Status: In Progress.
+Status: Finished.

 ## Table of contents